What is the best travel insurance for people with Cystic Fibrosis sufferers?

-- How many hospital admissions for treatment have you you’ve had in the last 12 months
+How many hospital admissions for treatment have you you have had in the last 12 months

-- Whether you on a waiting list for a lung or liver transplant
+Whether you are on a waiting list for a lung or liver transplant

 You should also disclose any other conditions that might be caused by having cystic fibrosis, such as diabetes, chest complaints, liver complications and arthritis.

-What will my travel insurance for cystic fibrosis cover me for?
+What will my Cystic Fibrosis travel insurance cover me for?

-What happens if my medical condition changes after I take out cover?
+What happens if my medical condition changes after I take out Cystic Fibrosis travel insurance?

-You should immediately contact your insurer to advise them of the change in your condition.
+If you’ve taken out cystic fibrosis travel insurance but your condition changes, you should immediately contact your insurer to advise them of this.
 They can then update the policy to reflect this.

 If you don’t tell your insurance provider, you risk invalidating the policy.

-You can pick up a EHIC for free from the NHS and this entitles you to free or discounted state-provided healthcare when on holiday in EU countries.
+The GHIC is free and available through the NHS site.
+It entitles you to free or discounted state-provided healthcare when on holiday in EU countries.

-But the EHIC is not as comprehensive as travel insurance and won’t cover you if you need to be brought home in an emergency, for example.
+But the GHIC is not as comprehensive as travel insurance, and won’t cover you if you need to be brought home in an emergency, for example.

 More tips for travelling with cystic fibrosis

-- Keep details of your travel insurance provider handy in case you need to make contact in an emergency
+Keep details of your cystic fibrosis travel insurance provider handy in case you need to make contact in an emergency.

-- Arrive at the airport early so you can explain about any medication you need to take on the plane – a doctor’s note might help here – especially if you have diabetes as a result of your cystic fibrosis and need to store your insulin and glucose monitor in your hand luggage
+Arrive at the airport early, so you can explain any medication you need to take on the plane.
+This is especially important if you have diabetes as a result of your cystic fibrosis and need to store your insulin and glucose monitor in your hand luggage – a doctor’s note might help here.

-- Delegate where possible.
-If you can trust someone else to help with logistics it can reduce your stress load.
+Where possible, appoint someone to assist you.
+If you can trust someone else to help with logistics, it can reduce your stress load.